UniversalDependencies/docs/_fi-dep/acl-partmod.md

 ---

 The *participal modifier* (`acl:partmod`) most commonly modifies a noun phrase.
-Note that the participle (Also the MA-derivation is treated as a participle in TDT.)  can take arguments, for instance a subject, just as any verb.
+Note that the participle can take arguments, for instance a subject, just as any verb.
+(Also the MA-derivation is treated as a participle in UD Finnish.)

 <!-- fname:partmod_NP.pdf -->
 ~~~ sdparse